5.3 Recursive Data

 To understand lists as conditional data, let’s create a data

-definition for a new type NumList
+definition for a new type NumList which contains a list of

 numbers (this differs from built-in lists, which work with any type of

 element).
-To avoid conflicts with Pyret’s built-in empty
+To avoid conflicts with Pyret’s built-in empty value

-operator, we’ll have NumList
+and link operator, we’ll have NumList use

-as its empty value and nl-link
+nl-empty as its empty value and nl-link as the operator

 that builds new lists.
 Here’s a partial definition: